I felt like I was about to be hanged.

 Mark tried to make me feel better on the approach, but I had to rush into the woods to vomit again.
 My brother said cheerfully “Well.
 It’s less weight to carry.”

 The walk up to the start was demanding.
 A long slog up a scree chute; it was steep and loose underfoot.
-My rucksack was very heavy with all my climbing gear plus three litres of water. (“Rehydrate or die!”
-I learned on the Zambezi!)
+My rucksack was very heavy with all my climbing gear plus three litres of water. (“Rehydrate or die!” – a survival technique that I learned rafting the Zambezi.)
 One benefit of Strobel is that it is lower and warmer than many of the other Vie Ferrate, so even though it was July, we were less likely to encounter snow.
-(Most Vie Ferrate in the Dolomites had been closed until a week ago due to snow!)
+(Most Vie Ferrate in the Dolomites had been closed due to snow until a week previously.)

 Mik read the riot act to me at the start of the route.
 “If you want to go, I am happy to guide but you must accept that once we have started we are committed.
 There is no possibility of turning back.”
 Never mind the people ascending behind you, down-climbing a rock climb when you can’t see where you’re putting your feet is, quite simply, not an option – in the same way as a multi-pitch abseil to who-knows-where.